openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course_run.rst

 Edit a Course Run
 *******************

-**Can't send the course run to the PC until it has a Studio URL**
+At the top of the course run page, "breadcrumbs" are visible that list the name of the course and the course run.
+For example, the breadcrumbs may be ``Courses

-Course run pages are identified by a "breadcrumb" pattern at the top of the page.
-For example, the name of a course run page may be "Courses > Creating an edX Course > Self-paced: June 1, 2017".
+> Creating an edX Course > Self-paced: June 1, 2017``.

 #.
 Use one of the following methods to open the page for the course run.